Edmonton: Media

-Edmonton has seven local broadcast television stations shown on basic cable TV or over-the-air, with the oldest broadcasters in the city being CBC (1954) and CTV (1961).
+Edmonton has seven local broadcast television stations shown on basic cable TV or over-the-air, with the oldest broadcasters in the city being CTV Edmonton (1954) and CBC TV Edmonton (1961).
 Most of Edmonton's conventional television stations have made the switch to over-the-air digital broadcasting.
 The cable television providers in Edmonton are Telus (for IPTV) and Shaw Communications.
 Twenty-one FM and eight AM radio stations are based in Edmonton.

-Edmonton has two large-circulation daily newspapers, the Edmonton Journal and the Edmonton Sun.
-The Journal, established in 1903, has a daily circulation of 112,000.
+Edmonton has two large-circulation newspapers, the Edmonton Journal and the Edmonton Sun.
+The Journal, established in 1903, currently produces a print edition five days a week and an e-version six days a week.
+It has a circulation of 112,000.
 The Sun, established in 1978, has a circulation of 55,000.
 Both newspapers are owned by the Postmedia Network.
 The Journal no longer publishes a Sunday edition as of July 2012.

-Metro, Edmonton's only free daily newspaper, ceased printing on December 20, 2019.
+Metro was Edmonton's only free daily newspaper until it ceased printing on December 20, 2019.
 The magazine Vue Weekly, a weekly publication which focused on alternative news, was published in Edmonton from 1995 to 2018.
 The Edmonton Examiner is a citywide community-based paper also published weekly.
 There are also a number of smaller weekly and community newspapers.